Summary

 Many older folks find themselves stressed over the option of selling, downsizing, transitioning to smaller quarters, preferably single-story, and whether it is an economically wise decision or just an exercise in frustration.
 It is both.

-Over a decade ago, the government's strategic decision to artificially lower interest rates profoundly impacted the homeownership landscape.
+Over a decade ago, the government’s strategic decision to artificially lower interest rates had a profound impact on the homeownership landscape.
 This policy, a significant driver in the rise of home values, also led to a price surge.
-The direct influence of the government's actions on affordability has become a substantial barrier for many taxpayers.
+The direct influence of the government’s actions on affordability has become a substantial barrier for many taxpayers.

 Government policies, such as the attempt to curb inflation by keeping interest rates increasing, have significantly influenced the housing market.
 The resulting lack of demand, primarily due to affordability issues, has led to stagnation in home values.
 This underscores the crucial role of affordability in market dynamics and the profound impact of government policy.

 The same applies to income-producing properties, where low interest rates bid up prices and rents.
-Stagnation has set in because of increased interest rates, reflecting higher property payments.
+Stagnation has set in due to increased interest rates, which reflect higher property payments.
 Inflationary pressures and high rents stress tenants, and higher debt service payments and operating costs stress property owners.

 https://www. forbes. com/advisor/investing/fed-funds-rate-history/